10 Things I Want to Do Before I Turn 40: Television drama

 Shunsuke Kazama (pictured in 2024) portrayed Suzume in the live-action drama adaptation.

 A live-action television drama adaptation of 10 Things I Want to Do Before I Turn 40 was announced on May 28, 2025.
 It was broadcast on TV Tokyo as part of their Drama 24 programming block from July 5, 2025, (Note: TV Tokyo lists the broadcast date as July 4, 2025, at 24:12, which is July 5, 2025, at 12:12 AM.) to September 20, 2025, with a total of 12 episodes.
 Additional broadcasts include TV Osaka, Television Saitama, TV Aichi, TV Setouchi, Television Hokkaido, and TV Kyushu.
 The series is directed by Chihiro Ikeda and Noriyoshi Kosuge, with Yō Saitō in charge of the script and Erina Koyama in charge of music.
 The opening theme song is "Sumire" by Chevon and the ending theme is "Maboroshi" by The Shes Gone.
 It was streamed internationally outside of Japan, Taiwan, South Korea, and Thailand through GagaOOLala.

 Producer Rina Sobue stated that in an interview with The Television that a live-action television drama adaptation of 10 Things I Want to Do Before I Turn 40 had been heavily requested, and the manga's publisher Libre had given the rights to TV Tokyo, having been impressed with their late-night television dramas.
 Several office scenes depicted in the show were created for the drama adaptation, and episode 8 featured original screenplay.

-The series stars Shunsuke Kazama as Suzume and Kōhei Shōji as Keishi.
+The series stars Shunsuke Kazama as Suzume and Kohei Shoji as Keishi.
 Sobue stated that Kazama was the top choice for Suzume though internal staff discussions, due to his age and because the director, Ikeda, had previously worked with him in the live-action television drama adaptation of the manga Hatsukoi, Zarari.
 The staff chose Shōji for the role of Keishi, describing his audition as "relaxed, yet sincere."

 Additional cast members include Amon Hirai as Kaede Tanaka, Riko Takayama as Akane Utagawa, and Keisuke Watanabe as Shō Yoshizawa.
 Sobue stated that their roles had expanded from the original manga, and that Takayama had also been cast at the insistence of Ikeda, who had also worked with her in Hatsukoi, Zarari.
 Yūki Hirako from the comedy duo Alco & Peace was cast as Keisuke Kuroki, an original character created for the drama adaptation.
 Sobue had created the character while imagining Hirako working at an advertising agency and had personally asked him to play the role.
 Voice actress Kotono Mitsuishi provides the voice of Suzuko.
 Sobue asked Mitsuishi to play the role, likening her to her roles as Misato Katsuragi from Neon Genesis Evangelion and Usagi Tsukino from Sailor Moon, and that she had cast Mitsuishi as Suzuko because Suzuko "watched over" Suzume just as Misato had watched over Shinji Ikari and how Sailor Moon had "been by [her] side since childhood."